Epsilon-regularity for Griffith almost-minimizers in any dimension under a separating condition: Stopping time and regularity estimates

-The strategy of the proof is to be able, by some sort of $\Gamma$-convergence technique, to prove that $u_n$ admits a limit $u$ which is a minimizer in $B \setminus P_0$ with energy $1$ in $B$, for which an inequality of the type \eqref{essai} would be false (for a too big $C_3$) by elliptic regularity.
+The strategy of the proof is to be able, by some sort of $\Gamma$-convergence technique, to prove that $u_n$ admits a limit $u$ which is a minimizer in $B \setminus P_0$ with energy $1$ and for which an inequality of the type \eqref{eq_contradiction} is contradicted by elliptic regularity (if $C_e$ is too big).
 To get a contradiction with that approach, the main issue is to prove a strong convergence in $L^2$ for $e(u_n)$.
-This convergence is false in general, but here it follows from the minimality property (\ref{eq_un_minimality}) of $(u_n,K_n)$ and the fact that $K_n$ separates.
+This convergence is false in general, but here it follows from the minimality property (\ref{eq_Kn_minimality}) of $(u_n,K_n)$ and the fact that $K_n$ separates.

+{ At the beginning, our proof is similar to \cite[Theorem 8.19]{afp} but our last step is different and relies on the construction of an appropriate competitor inspired by \cite[Theorem 9]{l3}.
+What makes the construction of a competitor delicate is that the surface term is penalized in the energy comparison (\ref{eq_Kn_minimality}) by a coefficient $e_n^{-1}$ which might go to $+\infty$.
+For each $n$, we will build a competitor $v_n$ of $u_n$ which adds a wall set of size $\beta_n m_n$ to the crack and this contribution will disappear in the limit thanks to the assumption $e_n^{-1} \beta_n m_n \to 0$. }

 In the sequel will shall need to extract several subsequences of $u_n$, that we will still denote by $u_n$, for simplicity.

 \emph{Step 1.
 Convergence locally in $B \setminus P_0$.} We first extract a subsequence such that $e(u_n)$ converges weakly in $L^2$ to some $e\in L^2(B;\mathbb M^{N \times N})$, thanks to the energy bound in \eqref{energyBound}.
 We next show that $e$ is the symmetric gradient of some displacement.
 To this aim, we fix $0<\delta<1/10$ and we introduce the Lipschitz domain